Mutual Fund Rankings, 2015

 TOOL: Mutual Fund Finder

-We show here the top-performing mutual funds over various periods in 11 categories.
-The list includes only funds with modest minimum investment requirements and excludes leveraged index funds.
+We show the top-performing mutual funds over various periods in 11 categories.
+The list includes only funds with modest minimum investment requirements and excludes leveraged and inverse index funds.
+For rankings of 1,000 mutual funds and ETFs, click here.

 Large-company stock funds